Best Plants to Hide AC Units in Kansas

 - The Littleleaf Boxwood is a compact slow-growing shrub with small, light green leaves.

 - Inkberry Holly is a shrub with black fruit that grows only about 3 feet tall and wide.

 - Heavenly Bamboo is a beautiful shrub option for southern Kansas.
 It can grow about 2 feet tall and 3 feet wide.

 Non-plant Landscaping Options

 If you don’t have a green thumb, don’t fret.
-There are other great ways to hide an outdoor AC unit.
+There are other great ways to conceal an outdoor AC unit.
 You can install a trellis or lattice box around your AC.
 Just make sure there is enough room around your AC for it to be accessible for you to handle regular maintenance as well for any necessary repairs by an air conditioning repair technician.

-Placing plants or items around your AC unit can help hide while also making your backyard more beautiful.
+Placing plants or items around your AC unit can help conceal while also making your backyard more beautiful.
 In addition to that, extra plants can be beneficial in providing shade to your air conditioner.
 With the right placement, plants can give relief from the sun’s heat on your AC, which can help it perform better.

 Have Any AC Questions?